gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 CG@k = \sum_{1}^{k} rel_{i}
 $$

-For our example, CG@2 will be 5 because we add the first two relevance scores.
+For our example, CG@2 will be 5 because we add the first two relevance scores 3 and 2.

 ![](/images/ltr-cumulative-gain-2.png){:.align-center}